Badami – A Vibrant Town with a Glorious Past

 Yellamma Temple on the Western Shore

 As the name suggests, the temple is dedicated to Yellamma, a popular goddess worshiped in parts of Karnataka and Telangana.
 Yellamma is a local name for Renuka, the wife of Rishi Jamadagni and the mother of Parashurama, the sixth avatar of Vishnu.
-The temple was built by the Chalukyas in the 11th century CE.
+The temple was built by the later Chalukyas in the 11th century CE.

 According to the information on the ASI (Archeological Survey of India) plaque, the Upper Shivalaya was originally a Vishnu temple, which became a Shivalaya (a temple for Shiva) in the later years.
 It has sculptural reliefs related to Vishnu and Krishna, an avatar of Vishnu.
 The idol in the garbhagriha is missing.

 Only the inner sanctum and the tower above it have survived.
 The idol in the inner sanctum is missing.
 The temple was originally dedicated to Vatapi Ganapathi and was well known in olden times.
 Even today, Carnatic musicians invoke the blessings of Vatapi Ganapathi by singing Vatapi Ganapathi Bhajeyam.

-According to the information on the ASI (Archeological Survey of India) plaque, the temple is dated to the late 7th century CE and is dedicated to Surya, the sun god.
+According to the information on the ASI (Archeological Survey of India) plaque, the temple is dated to the late 7th century CE and was dedicated to Surya, the sun god.
 The original idol in the garbhagriha (inner sanctum) is missing.
 However, there is a relief depicting Surya riding seven horses on the lintel of the garbhagriha door.
 Check the Surya idol in the Surya shrine in the Hoysalesvara Temple complex in Halebidu.